wacncontent/CustomizeTool/removeCommentOutput/articles/vs-azure-tools-diagnostics-for-cloud-services-and-virtual-machines.md

 1. On each tab of diagnostics data you want to collect, select its **Enable Transfer of <log type>** check box.For example, if you want to collect application logs, select the **Enable transfer of Application Logs** check box on the **Application Logs** tab.
 Also, specify any other information required by each diagnostics data type.
 See the section **Configure diagnostics data sources** later in this topic for configuration information on each tab.

-1. After you’ve enabled collection of all the diagnostics data you want, choose the **OK** button.
+1. After you've enabled collection of all the diagnostics data you want, choose the **OK** button.

 1. Run your Azure cloud service project in Visual Studio as usual.
 As you use your application, the log information that you enabled is saved to the Azure storage account you specified.